-The .357 SIG is designed specifically to be used in semi-auto pistols, a big advantage that permits the cartridge to be fired in a .40 S&W pistol just by changing the barrel.
-Additionally, the recoil of the cartridge is comparable to the .40 S&W, which is significantly less than the .357 Magnum, which the .357 SIG was designed to emulate.
+Designed specifically to be used in semi-auto pistols, a big advantage of the .357 SIG is that this design permits the cartridge to be fired in a .40 S&W pistol just by changing the barrel.
+Additionally, the recoil of the cartridge is comparable to the .40 S&W – significantly less than the .357 Magnum, which the .357 SIG was designed to emulate.

-The .357 SIG is not the most popular law enforcement handgun cartridge, but the .357 SIG is issued by several prominent police agencies as their sidearm cartridge.
+The .357 SIG is not the most popular law enforcement handgun cartridge, but it was issued by several prominent police agencies as their sidearm cartridge.
 The first major law enforcement agency to issue the .357 SIG for duty was the Texas Highway Patrol in 1995.
-The Secret Service, Bureau of Industry and Security and Air Marshals are federal agencies which use the .357 SIG.
-State law enforcement agencies that used the .357 SIG in the past, or are currently using it in their duty pistols include: Delaware, Mississippi, Montana, New Mexico, North Carolina, Oklahoma, Rhode Island, Tennessee, Texas and Virginia.
-Many other county and city level agencies have also adopted the .357 SIG.
-Most agencies use SIG-SAUER pistols, but many others use the Glock 31.
+The Secret Service, Bureau of Industry and Security and Air Marshals are federal agencies that use the .357 SIG.
+State law enforcement agencies that have used it in the past, or are currently using it in their duty pistols, include: Delaware, Mississippi, Montana, New Mexico, North Carolina, Oklahoma, Rhode Island, Tennessee, Texas and Virginia.
+Many other county- and city-level agencies have also adopted the .357 SIG – with most using SIG SAUER pistols or the Glock 31.

 The .357 Magnum has more data than the .357 SIG that records performance of the cartridge in defensive shooting situations, but the data that is available shows the .357 SIG is just as capable as the .357 Magnum – which is why it is expected to serve both law enforcement and civilian users for a long time to come.